dipien/google-play-api/README.md

     10_INCH_SCREENSHOTS_REQUIRED = true

-#### Publish Listings task
+#### Publish Metadata task

-Publish listings (feature/promo graphics, High resolution icon, screenshots, title, short description, full description and video url) on Google Play.
+Publish metadata (feature/promo graphics, High resolution icon, screenshots, title, short description, full description and video url) on Google Play.
 The listings are published for each locales defined on the **LOCALES** property.
 If some asset is not available for any locale, the resources inside the **default** directory will be used

-    ./gradlew googlePlayPublishListings
+    ./gradlew googlePlayPublishMetadata

 Create the following directories:

-    {LISTING_PATH}/googleplay/{LOCALE_1}/...
+    {METADATA_PATH}/googleplay/{LOCALE_1}/...
-    {LISTING_PATH}/googleplay/{LOCALE_2}/...
+    {METADATA_PATH}/googleplay/{LOCALE_2}/...
-    {LISTING_PATH}/googleplay/default/...
+    {METADATA_PATH}/googleplay/default/...

 |Asset                |Required|Location                                                                     |
 | ------------------- | ------ | ----------------------------------------------------------------------------|